aniketmaurya/fastpages-blog/_posts/2020-07-26-fastapi-tf-webapp.md

 model = load_model()
 ```

-We define a `predict` function that will accepts an image and returns the predictions.
+We define a `predict` function that will accept an image and returns the predictions.
 We resize the image to 224x224 and normalize the pixel values to be in **[-1, 1]**.

 ```python
 from tensorflow.keras.applications.imagenet_utils import decode_predictions
 ```
-`decode_predictions` is used to decode class name of the predicted object.
+`decode_predictions` is used to decode the class name of the predicted object.
-Here we will return top-2 probable class.
+Here we will return the top-2 probable class.

 ```python
 def predict(image: Image.Image):